 This course prepares future ESL teachers to utilize the computer in language teaching.
 They will learn how to use the Internet as a resource and software programs on both the computer and the Internet.
 Crosscredited with SPA 4343.
-Credit may not be awarded for both TSL 4343 and SPA 4343.
+Only three credit hours will be awarded for TSL 4343 and SPA 4343.